 Midwifery Care Includes:

 Prenatal visits include checking your blood pressure, baby’s growth, position, and heart rate, routine lab tests, and referrals for ultrasounds and genetic testing as necessary.
+Limited Ultrasound Examination is available at our clinic for certain clinical indications.
 Information regarding community programs and resources are also made available.

 Your first visit will usually be between 8 and 10 weeks of pregnancy.
 Your visits will occur once a month until 28 weeks, every two weeks from 28-36 weeks, and once a week from 36 weeks until your baby’s birth.
 Prenatal appointments are 30-45 minutes to allow time for answering questions and providing information regarding your pregnancy.
 Family members and support people are always welcome to accompany you to your appointments.